dwereda/Bank-Risk-Intelligence-Platform/README.md

 - The overall portfolio default rate was approximately 22%.
 - Default rates increased substantially as credit grades deteriorated.
 - Grade G had the highest observed default rate, while Grade A had the lowest.
+- Debt consolidation and medical loans showed the highest default rates by loan purpose.
+- The 50+ age group had the highest default rate among the analyzed age groups.

 ## Project Structure

 ```text